ygunayer/starter_cpp17/README.md

-# Starter: C++17
+# Template: C++17
-This is a starter project for creating C++17 projects using CMake, Ninja and vcpkg
+This is a template project for creating C++17 projects using CMake, Ninja and vcpkg

 ## Prerequisites
 You must have the following installed on your machine: